-5.3 Developing an Implementation Proposal Output Description:
+5.3 Developing an Implementation Proposal

 Implementation Grants contain the most robust requirements out of the three grant types.
 Applicants considering an Implementation Grant should begin planning early and should expect to invest a significant amount of time in the application process.
 Applicants should begin by identifying priority community needs and projects that respond to those needs through a community planning and visioning process.
-Applicants should also review the threshold requirements when determining whether to apply for an Implementation Grant.
+Applicants should also review the threshold requirements when applying for an Implementation Grant.
 All Implementation Grant applicants are required to work with third-party Technical Assistance providers to receive direct assistance on their application.
+Note that applicants who apply for an Implementation Grant may be considered for the Project Development Grant if TCC staff determines their application is not competitive as an Implementation Grant proposal.